elvizcacho/elements/doc/reference/atoms/Spinner.md

 <!--
 This is an auto-generated markdown.
-You can change it in "src/atoms/Spinner.jsx" and run build:docs to update this file.
+You can change it in "src/atoms/Spinner.tsx" and run build:docs to update this file.
 -->
 # Spinner
-The spinner is usefull to indicate a loading state
+The spinner is useful to indicate a loading state

 ```example
 <Spinner />